 What Is Damping Off?

 Fortunately, there’s a lot that gardeners can do to prevent this condition.
 Plants that have established a strong, healthy root system are more resistant to this problem, so your goal is to get the plants past the seedling state without damping off.

-Preventing Damping Off
+Tips to Prevent Damping Off

 Clean Your Gardening Equipment

 To prevent damping off, sterilize all pots before using them to grow new plants.
 Soaking them in a 10% solution of household bleach for 30 minutes will kill off pathogens.

 Wet conditions are perfect for the pathogens that cause damping off.
 This is why it’s critical not to overwater your seeds and seedlings.
 Every time you see the warning to keep your seeds moist but not wet, this is why.

-Make sure your plants have plenty of light if you’re starting them inside - 12-16 hours under a grow light or fluorescent light.
+Make sure your plants have plenty of light if you’re starting them inside.
+Seedlings need 12-16 hours under a grow light or fluorescent light.
 A window won’t provide enough light.
 Lastly, wait to fertilize your seedlings until the first true leaves have emerged.

 Seeds that take too long to sprout and establish strong roots are vulnerable to pathogens, and pathogens have extra time to breed.

-With a little care, you can avoid the pitfalls that can lead to damping off and give your seeds a great start!
+Damping off is a frustrating problem.
+But with these tips and a little care, you can avoid the pitfalls that can lead to damping off and give your seeds a great start!

 Written by Teresa Chandler